 Mark Up the First Blog They Write for You

-As an editor, I have found that this process to work incredibly well for our onboarding process:
+As an editor, I have found that this process works incredibly well for our onboarding process:

 #1.
-Downloading the first couple blogs our freelance writers have written for us
+Downloading the first couple of blogs our freelance writers have written for us

 #2.
 Tracking edits

 #3.
 Sending it back with a quick note on why I made a few of my more notable changes

 This way, writers can see exactly where we made changes to the content, and they’re able to easily reference it (much like the comments described above) in the future.

 It also helps me on the brand side because I have something tangible to reference as we continue to work together.
 I’m able to see if the edits have become less and less and if the writer is actually listening to the constructive feedback I’ve been given.

 We’re curious to hear from you: what onboarding process do you use for your writing team?
 What materials are you providing them with?
 And what does your current content feedback loop look like?
 Drop us a note on Twitter to let us know!